top of page

 Los Lunas, NM

-Guinivere Mayse is an 18-year-old Dual Credit student at the University of New Mexico pursuing triple majors in Art Conservation, Art History and Art Studio with a minor in International Studies.
-Through Art Studio class, she recently participated in the design and production of a large mural project with Facebook, which is currently on display at the Los Lunas, NM, facility.
-Her room in Wo/Manhouse 2022 will be the pantry, and it will explore themes of horror and fear with leaving the house.
+Guinivere Mayse, from Los Lunas, NM, is an 18-year-old dual credit student at the University of New Mexico, pursuing triple majors in Art Conservation, Art History and Art Studio, with a minor in International Studies.
+Her Wo/Manhouse 2022 room is the pantry.
+"7 Rules a Day" explores the fears and horrors of leaving the safety of one's house.
+Through her Art Studio class, she recently participated in the design and production of a large mural with Facebook, which is on display at Facebook's Los Lunas Data Center.

 Albuquerque, NM